Reaction-Space-Explorer/reac-space-exp/README.md

 You will notice there are some weird calls to methods that you may think have not even been imported, such as ```include("main.py")```.
 When a python file is run via MØD, it auto imports packages and methods in *libPyMØD*.

 ## Publications
 * Arya, A., Ray, J., Sharma, S., Cruz Simbron, R., Lozano, A., Smith, H. B., ...Cleaves, H. J. (2022).
-An open source computational workflow for the discovery of autocatalytic networks in abiotic reactions. _Chemical Science_. https://doi.org/10.1039/d2sc00256f
+An open source computational workflow for the discovery of autocatalytic networks in abiotic reactions. _Chemical Science_ 13, 4838–4853. https://doi.org/10.1039/d2sc00256f
     * For this, the reaction studied was [glucose degradation](main/glucose), and the [output files](main/glucose/output) for it can be found in the relevant folder.
 * Sharma, S.; Arya, A.; Cruz, R.; Cleaves II, H.J.
 Automated Exploration of Prebiotic Chemical Reaction Space: Progress and Perspectives. _Life_ 2021, 11, 1140. https://doi.org/10.3390/life11111140

-Stay tuned for updates on other reactions studied by us.
+Stay tuned for updates..